 Depending on your stock broker, the trading platform might have different features.
 But the above features will be available with all the trading platforms.

 #1.
-Balance Check & Option for Money Transfer
+Funds & Option for Money Transfer

 You can not trade unless you have money in your trading account even though your stockbroker has linked your savings bank account.
 You need to transfer money from your bank account to your trading account.